treecasiano/treecasiano.github.io/_posts/2015-04-23-firing-up-jekyll.md

 All this happy Jekyll action has distracted me from the pre-work I'm supposed to be doing for an 8 hour Code Fellows Git & Unix workshop I'll be attending the day after tomorrow.
 If I'm inspired, I'll do a review of the training on this site.
 This workshop is a pre-requisite for the month-long Code Fellows JavaScript Foundations II course.

 Next week I should know more about my grant funding for PDX Code Guild Python-based bootcamp, which I will start shortly after my Code Fellows training ends.
-I'm looking at four solid months of dev training and I coudln't be happier.
+I'm looking at four solid months of dev training and I could not be happier.